luaraperilli/luaraperilli/README.md

 - 🤔 Exploring new technologies and developing software solutions.
 - 🎓 Undergraduate student in Information Systems at the Federal University of Itajubá.
-- 💼 Working as a Full Stack Developer at MV Power.
+- 💼 Working as a Full Stack Developer Intern at MV Power
 - 🌱 Learning more about HTML, CSS, JavaScript, Bootstrap, React, Laravel, MySQL.

 ## Skills